 He works predominantly in oils, portrait commissions to date include Antony Worrall Thompson, John Hood, Lord Mayor of Birmingham and singer - songwriter John Otway.

-He started painting in 2001 and was elected member of The Royal Birmingham Society of Artists in 2007.
+Mark was elected member of The Royal Birmingham Society of Artists in 2007.

-Featured on ITV’s ‘A Brush With Fame’, winner of the Birmingham wild card and portrait chosen by Antony Worrall Thompson as his favourite.(2005)
+Featured on ITV’s ‘A Brush With Fame’ in 2005, portrait of Antony Worrall Thompson was chosen as his favourite.